Bonded by Blood: Album information

 The song "Impaler" was originally to be featured on Bonded by Blood, but it was abandoned when Kirk Hammett took the main riff with him to Metallica (it was used on "Trapped Under Ice").
+The song eventually appeared on the 1997 live album Another Lesson in Violence, and then as a studio recording on the band's 2004 comeback album Tempo of the Damned with Steve "Zetro" Souza on vocals.

 Album cover

-The original album cover art was an illustration of good and evil conjoined twin infants.
+The album was originally titled A Lesson In Violence and the band had hired Tad Hunter to make the album cover which featured a lot of purples and crazy colors.
+However the band was not a fan of the artwork and this persuaded the band to change the album's name to Bonded by Blood and make new cover art.
+The new album cover art which Gary Holt came up with the idea for was an illustration of good and evil conjoined twin infants.
 For the 1989 reissue this cover was replaced with the band logo on a red and black image of a crowd.
-The album was remastered and re-issued by Century Media in 1999 in Europe only, with two live tracks from its Combat re-release in 1989, featuring Steve Souza on vocals.
+The album was remastered and re-issued by Century Media in 1999 in Europe only, with two live tracks from its Combat re-release in 1989, featuring Steve "Zetro" Souza on vocals.
 This reissue from Century Media restored the original twin cover artwork.

 Reception and legacy

 In a contemporary review, Bernard Doe of Metal Forces defined Bonded by Blood "a classic album in the thrash metal sense which is sure to be sneered at by the unconverted and mainstream media."

 Bonded by Blood received a positive modern review from Eduardo Rivadavia of AllMusic, who states: "Had it been released immediately after it was recorded in 1984, Exodus' Bonded by Blood might be regarded today alongside Metallica's Kill 'Em All as one of the landmark albums responsible for launching the thrash metal wave" and adds that "Exodus were left to wonder what kind of impact they may have had without these setbacks."
 Rivadavia also described Bonded by Blood as "an album whose influence far exceeds its actual notoriety, and it remains a crucial piece of the thrash metal puzzle – essential."
 Canadian journalist Martin Popoff described Exodus as a band "doing what Metallica did best, and doing it with killer underground savagery", and considered Bonded by Blood "a solid, forward-thinking record".
 However, he observed that their "purist lack of compromise made [Exodus] somehow toneless and haranguing compared to multi-dimensional personalities like Metallica and Megadeth."